JacoboLansac/audits/solo/origami/origami-erc4626vault-donation-attack.md

 1. Do not bypass the inflation-protection mechanism, even when `totalSupply==0`.
 2. Require a minimum deposit amount.
 3. Revert if minted shares are 0 (to protect `alice`).
 I think this should be in place no matter what other mitigations are implemented.
+4. Mint a small amount of shares to a dead address at deployment ($1 worth should be enough)

 We can discuss further options.